robertor12345/CheckoutPaymentsApiInterviewTask/README.md

 2. Once loaded, at the very top of the window in the debug section you should see a play button with the a lable and a dropdown to the right of it.

-3. Select the dropdownm and choose the Checkout.Gateway.Api project.
+3. Select the dropdownm and choose the Checkout.Gateway.API project.
 Click Run

-4. The Api should nbow be running on your local machine at the https address: https://localhost:5001/gateway/payments/v1/ and the http address https://localhost:5000/gateway/payments/v1/
+4. The API should nbow be running on your local machine at the https address: https://localhost:5001/gateway/payments/v1/ and the http address https://localhost:5000/gateway/payments/v1/

 5. keep this running for the next set of steps.
 ```